darakian/darakian.github.io/_posts/2019-09-13-so-you-need-a-logging-pipeline.md

 This will be highly language and framework dependent, but as long as you have a logging subsystem you have the ability to make ship logs out of your application.
 Python in particular has a very nice logging framework where custom log handlers can be made and registered to provide custom output options.
 [Python logging handlers](https://docs.python.org/3.7/library/logging.handlers.html).
 A simple example of a mozdef compatible logging handler can be found below.

 # Mozilla's brilliant Mozdef
 Mozdef is essentially a [ELK stack](https://www.elastic.co/what-is/elk-stack) with an analysis framework added on.
-This MELK stack provides all the normal elastic co goodness with a framework to schedule and run arbitrary queries on your log data.
+This "MELK" stack provides all the normal elastic co goodness with a framework to schedule and run arbitrary queries on your log data.
 That and it's dead simple to get going.
 Assuming you have docker and docker-compose installed, a basic setup can be started with
 ```
 git clone https://github.com/mozilla/MozDef.git
 cd MozDef